codefellows-seattle-javascript-401d21/37-cookies/README.md

 * Create a frontend that follows react redux best practices
 * Create a landing page that enables a user to signup or signin
 * Redirect the user to the dashboard page on signup or signin
-* Store the users token in a cookie or `localstorage` on signin
+* Store the users token in a cookie or `localStorage` on signin

 #### Test
 * Test your redux reducers